HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 [lctsc_link]:https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=24284539

 ### Preprocessing for LUNA dataset
 The LUNA dataset contrains 10 subfolders.
 We use folder 0-8 for training and 9 for validation during self-supervised learning.
-As the orignal CT volumes is large and to speedup the data loading process, we preprocess the LUNA dataset by cropping each volume to smaller subvolumes.
+As the orignal CT volumes have a large size, and to speedup the data loading process, we preprocess the LUNA dataset by cropping each volume to smaller subvolumes.
 In addition, the intensity is clipped to [-1000, 1000] and then normalized to [-1, 1].
 Do the preprocessing by running:

 ```bash
 python luna_preprocess.py